 - service monitoring and observations about you and your needs

-Where “Special Category” information is being processed (in bold above) Article 9(2)(i) of the GDPR requires it to be necessary for reasons of public interest in the area of public health.
+Where “Special Category” information is being processed (in bold above) Article 9(2)(i) of the UK GDPR requires it to be necessary for reasons of public interest in the area of public health.
 This is further supported by Schedule 1, paragraph 3 of the DPA 2018.

-A policy document is in place in accordance with Article 5 of the GDPR explaining how we process and look after this type of data.
+A policy document is in place in accordance with Article 5 of the UK GDPR explaining how we process and look after this type of data.

 - postcode of usual residence